Choosing a career may feel like a daunting task—

 It’s always a good idea to ask people for an informational interview via LinkedIn.
 In other words, ask them to tell you about the job they happen to be doing, and you happen to be interested in.
 This kind of interview gives you an opportunity to corroborate all the information you found by yourself, including the salary.

-Before you start sending out invitations to connect, learn how to use LinkedIn like a pro so your profile encourages people to become a connexion of yours.
+Before you start sending out invitations to connect, learn how to use LinkedIn like a pro so your profile encourages people to become a connection of yours.

 7. Don’t Fully Trust Career Quizzes